Aiscargeauh/BustabitScripts/README.md

 It will begin to bet only after the number of red games that you input.
 After that, it will begin a martingale until there is a green game.

 ### 2x Timed Chasing
 Little changes to the original 2x Chasing.
-Betting for X minutes after a streak has been seen.
+Betting for X minutes or X games after a streak has been seen.
 Please note it needs a green game to understand there has been such streak.

 ### Reverse Martingale